Healthcare in New Zealand: History of healthcare

-In terms of dental care, by the early 1970’s the Social Security Department provided (as noted by one study) “supplementary assistance to those who cannot meet the costs of necessary dental treatment” while some public hospitals provided free dental treatment to those in need, while help with medical costs was provided from supplementary assistance; a form of social assistance.
+A form of means test now operates in respect of the once free social security medical benefit, in that unless doctors charge reduced fees to patients who they think could not afford to pay full fees, patients are often required to pay about two-thirds of the average cost of the doctor’s consultation fees, and, although such payments are taken into account as commitments when assessing supplementary assistance, the supplementary assistance is subject to an income and property test.

 User charges were introduced for prescriptions in February 1985 but broader controversial policies introduced by the Fourth National Government between 1991 and 1993 effectively ended largely free provision of primary healthcare, such services being targeted on the basis of income while Community Service Cards (introduced on 1 February 1992) provided additional support.
 Public hospital charges of $50 for overnight stays were briefly implemented but was later abandoned as the 1993 election approached.

 New Zealand has had numerous public health campaigns and initiatives.
 Children were given free milk between 1937 and 1967 but these were abolished due to budgetary constraints, fluoride is added most drinking water in the country and there have been many anti-drinking (from the 1870s) and anti-smoking campaigns (from the 1960s).

 Restructuring of the healthcare system

 On 21 April 2021, Health Minister Andrew Little announced a plan to centralise healthcare, abolishing all 20 District Health Boards and creating a single health organisation called Health New Zealand, in a plan to centralise New Zealand's fragmented healthcare system and end what has been characterised as a "postcode lottery" of care.
 Health New Zealand would be modelled after the United Kingdom's National Health Service.
 The Ministry of Health also created a Māori Health Authority with spending power, and a new Public Health Authority to centralise public health work.

 In October 2021, the Sixth Labour Government introduced the Pae Ora (Healthy Futures) Bill to replace the country's district health boards with the new Health NZ.
 The legislation also formally establishes the Māori Health Authority and a new public health agency.
 The Ministry of Health will also play a stewardship role within the reformed health system.
 The bill passed its third reading on 7 June 2022.

-In November 2023 research showed that children with serious trauma were twice as likely to die in hospital compared to Victoria, Australia.
+A 2026 study of comparative health systems in conducted by Harvard School of Public Health and the World Health Organization found that these 2021 - 2022 health reforms were in part aided by national strategies to navigate political economy dynamics, pre-empt public pushback, and encourage the sticking-power of these reforms.
+These included political endorsement across centralized and local government, leveraging low-veto political environments to move reforms forward, and demonstrating the effectiveness of new multidisciplinary team models before implementation.